tylergehring/SubTerra/README.md

 - Pull the latest changes from `main` regularly to avoid conflicts.
 - Use the `/Docs` folder for documentation and design notes.

+## Local Development Folders

+You may create a `.devfolder` in the project root for local testing, experiments, or temporary files.
+This folder is listed in `.gitignore` and will not be pushed to the repository, so you can safely use it for personal development without affecting the shared codebase.